 2. ISO 20022 Illustration

-In the seev.031 (CANO - Corporate Action Notification) message, in sequence AdditionalInformation, add a new optional and repeatable WebSiteAddress element as defined in ISO 15022 (“Provides the web address published for the event, that is the address for the Universal Resource Locator (URL), for example, used over the www (HTTP) service.”) with Max8000Text as the data type as illustrated below.
+In the seev.031 (CANO - Corporate Action Notification) message, in sequence AdditionalInformation, add a new optional and repeatable URLAddress element as defined in ISO 15022 (“Provides the web address published for the event, that is the address for the Universal Resource Locator (URL), for example, used over the www (HTTP) service.”) with Max2048Text as the data type as illustrated below.

 Working Group Meeting